Categories

 When content on a site is updated by WordPress, the plugin reaches out to the proxy cache service with the URL of the page, requesting the cache be deleted.

-Not all page are deleted from the cache on every change.
+Not all pages are deleted from the cache on every change.
 For example, when a post, page, or custom post type is edited, or a new comment is added, only the following pages will purge:

 • The front page